rsalmond/TIL/five dollar words.md

 Predicable: a characteristic which can be attributed to something.

+Primogeniture: the right of succession belonging to the first born child.

 Profundity: deep insight.

 Proleptic: addressing objections before they have been raised.